frederic-perez/AmE-dictionary/data/idioms.md

 __a rolling stone gathers no moss__ People pay a price for being always on the move, in that they have no roots in a specific place.
 __a rough patch__ :two: A period of trouble, difficulty, or hardship. _Almost every new business experiences a rough patch at some point or another._
 __a shame__ An unfortunate situation.
 The term is used either in consolation or ironically. _I heard that things didn’t work out between you two—that’s a real shame._
+__a shit ton__ _rude slang_ A huge amount (of something). _I’m sorry, I can’t come on the trip this weekend.
+I’ve got a shit ton of work to catch up on._ _That robot learns from a sh*t-ton of pre-existing data to perform human tasks._
 __a shiver down (one’s) spine__ :two: A shudder felt down one’s back, due to either fear, anticipation, nervousness, or excitement. _I felt a shiver down my spine at the thought of my exam tomorrow._
 __a shooting spree__ A series of firearm attacks on multiple people committed consecutively or in a relatively short period of time, usually by a single person.
 __a shot in the arm__